 Staffing decisions will be driven by the nature and scope of the emergency and the activation level ordered by the Director of Emergency Services.
-The EOC Sections must be prepared for extended operations on a twenty-four (24) hour basis.
+The EOC Sections must be prepared for extended operations on a twenty-four (24) hour basis; this creates a need for depth within each Section as one staff member should not be relied upon exclusively to see their Section succeed.
+Multiple staff should be able to fulfill each role in some capacity.

 It is the responsibility of the Director of Emergency Services and the Planning Section to determine how long an operational period will last.
-It is recommended that there will be three 8-hour operational period with the current capacity of the City's EOC and its staff.
+It is recommended that there be three 8-hour operational period within one day to begin any disaster response, and one of those three shifts generally used to allow staff to rest before returning to work.

 Incidents requiring extended EOC Operations may see adjustments in the staffing shift hours, staffing levels, or a combination thereof.
-The Safety Officer is authorized to recommend Section Chiefs order EOC staff members leave the EOC when exhibiting signs of fatigue and stress.
+The Safety Officer is authorized to recommend the Section Coordinators to send EOC staff home when exhibiting signs of fatigue and stress.

-EOC Staff assignments (at least one (1) primary and an alternate) are pre-designated by the Director of Emergency Services in the EOC Staffing Plan which is published separately and updated by the Emergency Services Coordinator.
+EOC Staff assignments are pre-designated by the Director of Emergency Services in the EOC Staffing Plan, which is published separately and updated by the Emergency Services Coordinator.
+Each position in the EOC will have one primary and one secondary staff member designated.